thaiquocdang/wiki-search/README.md

 # wiki-search

-Search on Wikimedia using vanilla JavaScript, SCSS, API Call
+Search on Wikimedia using HTML5, vanilla JavaScript Styling with SCSS
+Wikipedia API Call